GCP Provider Configuration

 Can I unit test GCP provider configurations without triggering live API calls?

 Yes.
-Use pulumi.runtime.invoke_mocks or cdktf testing utilities combined with unittest.mock.
+Use pulumi.runtime.set_mocks() for Pulumi resources or the cdktf.testing module for CDKTF synthesis validation.
 Intercept API responses and validate typed resource properties in complete isolation from the GCP control plane.